UNC-Libraries/SCTS-Documentation/Accessioning.md

 ![screenshot](https://user-images.githubusercontent.com/58087302/76896528-5d559a00-6868-11ea-936c-0ba1981f089b.png "screenshot example agent")

-### Role (Required by ArchivesSpace)
+### Role

 _Maps to: Function (Names & Subjects tab)_

 Choose from drop-down list.
 An indication of what function (creator, source, or subject) the agent has in regards to its link to a certain material description record.
+Required by ArchivesSpace

-Note that if you choose a Role=Creator, the screen will present a **Title** field. _You do not have to fill in the **Title** field._
+> Note that if you choose a Role=Creator, the screen will present a **Title** field. _You do not have to fill in the **Title** field._

-### Realator (_Very_ optional)
+### Realator

 _Maps to: Role (Names & Subjects tab) Isn't that confusing?_

+_Very_ optional.
 Choose from drop-down list.
 A more specific indication of what role the agent has in respect to the materials being described.
 For example, an agent may be linked as a creator to a record, but with the more specific role of "illustrator" or as the source to a record, but with the more specific role of "donor."

-### Agent (Required by ArchivesSpace)
+### Agent

 _Maps to: Name Lookup (Names & Subjects tab)_

 For identifying the agent related to the material described in the record.
 Agents may be searched using auto-complete, using a browse function, or, if need be, may be created on demand.
+Required by ArchivesSpace.

 - To select an agent using the auto-complete function simply start typing the name of an agent in the agent box to find an agent in the agent index.
 The system will present you with names matching the string you have keyed.
 Select the name that matches the name you want to link to the materials being described.